Choosing your FIRST 1911 - GUNS EXPLAINED

 Frequently Asked Questions

-What is 'hammer bite' and how is it prevented on 1911s?
+What is 'hammer bite' on a 1911, and how can it be avoided?

-Hammer bite occurs when the hammer strikes the web of the hand.
-Modern 1911s often feature a beavertail grip safety, which extends higher to prevent the hammer from contacting the hand during recoil.
+Hammer bite occurs when the hammer pinches the web of your hand.
+It's often prevented by using a beavertail grip safety, which extends higher up the backstrap, or by ensuring a proper grip and potentially using a commander-style hammer.

 Related News